 GDPR bars you from collecting data not legitimately needed.
 Example: a site visitor wants access to your cool videos about the mating habits of aardvarks in captivity.
 No problem if you ask this person in the course of creating a user account to disclose his or her age and favorite zoo.
 Major problem if you also ask for his or her political affiliation and homeownership status.

-GDPR gives EU citizens from whom you collect data the right to demand you remove old or wrong info.
+GDPR gives Europeans from whom you collect data the right to demand you update or remove old or wrong info.

-Of course, for them to know such a thing you first must let them see the collected data.
+Of course, for them to know their information is incorrect or outdated you must first let them see the collected data.
 Well, guess what?
 GDPR says you must allow them to look—and to do so easily.

 Take GDPR Seriously

 Think the EU authorities won’t catch you?
 In addition to the enforcement agencies established in each EU member state to ensure GDPR compliance, people in the EU harmed by violators have the right to file complaints against them.